-I could see that he was stressed and depressed because of it, and so I approached him and asked him what I could do to help.
-I came up with a plan to do a piece of his hardship and publish it in our department magazine.
+One achievement I am most proud of happened in the third year of college when I helped a fellow student who was about to drop out of college because his family faced some financial struggle.
+I could see that he was stressed and depressed because of it, so I approached him and asked him what I could do to help.
+I came up with a plan to do a piece about his hardship and publish it in our department magazine.
 He agreed.

-As it turns out, his father, the breadwinner of the family, had cancer, and they had to use his college fund for the treatment.
+As it turns out, his father, the family’s breadwinner, had cancer, and they had to use his college fund for the treatment.
 I wrote his story and asked the magazine editor to publish it, omitting mine and the person’s name.
-Within a week, many students and even professors sent donations to the editor.
+Many students and professors sent donations to the editor within a week.
 He then handed them to the person who is now a graduate like me.

-The department magazine now has a page for students in need.
+The department magazine now has a page for needy students.

 It was a rewarding and wonderful experience and achievement.